sveltejs/svelte/documentation/docs/98-reference/.generated/compile-errors.md

 ### legacy_await_invalid

 ```
-Cannot use `await` in deriveds and template expressions, or at the top level of a component, unless in runes mode
+Cannot use `await` in template expressions, or at the top level of a component, unless in runes mode
 ```

 ### legacy_export_invalid